Traneptora/grimoire/_posts/2015-01-10-imprisonment.markdown

 The special component for this version of the spell is a small mithral orb.

 **Chaining.** Heavy chains, firmly rooted in the ground, hold the target in place.
-The target is restrained until the spell ends, and it can't move or be moved by any means until then.
+The target is restrained until the spell ends, and it can’t move or be moved by any means until then.

 The special component for this version of the spell is a fine chain of precious metal.